-Has your loved one always been a bit of a pack rat, or someone who believed in “saving for a rainy day” or “waste not want not?"
-Or, as younger versions of themselves, did they like to collect things, such as dolls, coins, and other items considered valuable and worth accumulating?
-If so, you could start to see the "collector" element of their personality reach an extreme as they age.
-Many individuals with Alzheimer’s disease tend to experience an increased tendency to collect things; even items that are used, broken, dirty or of no value.
+Has your loved one always been a bit of a pack rat or someone who believed in “saving for a rainy day” or “waste not want not?”
+When they were younger, did they like to collect things, such as dolls, coins, and other items considered valuable and worth accumulating?
+If so, you could start to see their collecting behaviors intensify as they age, especially if dementia is present.
+Many individuals with Alzheimer’s disease (AD) tend to experience an increased desire to collect things—even items that are used, broken, dirty or worthless.
 This behavior is sometimes referred to as hoarding.

 Compulsive hoarding is a psychological disorder often seen in individuals with obsessive-compulsive personality disorder or tendencies.
-If these behaviors begin to interfere with everyday activities and life, it is then considered pathological hoarding.
+If these behaviors begin to interfere with everyday activities, it is then considered pathological hoarding.

-Certain aspects of a person’s pre-dementia personality may be magnified by the disease.
-A person who was already prone to experiencing anxiety may begin to collect and save items to cope with the aging process and the possibility of outliving their resources.
-Adding a neurodegenerative disease to the mix may compound these behaviors even further.
+These and other aspects of a person’s pre-dementia personality may be magnified by the disease.
+A person who was already prone to anxiety may begin to collect and save items to cope with the aging process and the possibility of outliving their resources.
+As their faculties decrease, these compulsions may intensify further.

 These behaviors may manifest due to insecurity, anger, and confusion that increase as brain function decreases.
-Additionally, a person with dementia may begin to collect things that do not belong to them in order to calm those fears and anxieties.
+A person with dementia may even begin to collect things that do not belong to them in order to calm those fears and anxieties.

 Be Kind and Gentle